nsankethreddy/Crimedata_Management/README.md

 ![database diagram](./media/db_schema.png)

-This is the schema of the tables in database
+This is the schema of the tables in database ,Here the orange-key represents the primary key and the blue-Bent arrow represents the foreign keys.

 ``` For all the information related to the project read through the report ```